EBZebra/docs/edge/source/guide/datawedge.md

 ####Setting 2: DataWedge Tag
 Enterprise Browser 1.4 and higher addresses the EMDK issue with a new tag in the `Config.xml` file called `useDWforScanning`. **A tag value of 1 forces scanning through DataWedge**; a value of 0 (the default) will disable DataWedge scanning and revert to Enterprise Browser APIs on devices with EMDK installed.
 For more information, please refer to the [DataWedge tag section](../guide/configreference?usedwforscanning) of the Config.xml Reference.

-NOTE: An Enterprise Browser app that uses Barcode APIs will prevent DataWedge and other apps from accessing the scanner.
-To release scanner control, quit the EB app.
+**Note**: An Enterprise Browser app that uses Barcode APIs will prevent DataWedge and other apps from accessing the scanner.
+To release scanner control, simply quit the EB app.

 ##Barcode Scanning Options